MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

     1. Right-click on **Windows PowerShell**.
     1. Select **Run as Administrator**.

-1. Navigate to the unzipped directory by typing `cd .../.../Moodle-AzureAD-Powershell` where `.../...` is the path to the directory.
+1. Go to the unzipped directory by typing `cd .../.../Moodle-AzureAD-Powershell` where `.../...` is the path to the directory.

 1. Execute the PowerShell script: